johnstownoralhistories/johnstownoralhistories.github.io/_items/Shoulta-Karen-Oral-History-001.md

 Alexis: Can you tell me something about your family history?

-Karen: So my family history is both of my parents were from Pennsylvania.
+Karen: So, my family history is both of my parents were from Pennsylvania.
 They met in Pennsylvania and they got married when they were 26 and 28.

 About a year later, a little over a year later after they got married, they had me.
 Followed two years and two days by my brother.
 And then we had a sister born three years after that.
-Also within five.
+Also, within five.

 My mother did not work.
 My sister had a disease called SMA, which is spinal muscular atrophy.

 Most people would understand it if they understand Lou Gehrig's disease.
-So my mother did not work.
+So, my mother did not work.
 She took care of my sister, and my father worked in the steel mills.

 (2:22 - 5:31)
 Karen: At times there were periods of layoffs in the steel mills.
 Sometimes it was related economically.
 Sometimes it was if there was a strike by the actual operators that worked in the steel mill, then my father, who worked at an office job, would not cross the picket line because that was usually had unfavorable consequences.

 Alexis: Can you tell me what your family was like when your father was employed and working in the steel industry before any major industry layoffs?

-Karen: So to the best of my knowledge, because I was younger, we lived in the top of the Laurel Mountains.
+Karen: So, to the best of my knowledge, because I was younger, we lived in the top of the Laurel Mountains.
 We had a home that we lived in, probably a little bit different than some kids' life.
 We did not have a lot of neighbors because we lived in the country out in the mountain.

 My dad went to work every day and came home.
 That's sort of my generic memory of it.
 We were not rich by any means whatsoever.

-We were just probably kind of like an average family and we had extended family that lived around us.
+We were just probably kind of like an average family, and we had extended family that lived around us.

 Alexis: I guess during this time, what were the assigned work roles between your mother and your father in the family?

-Karen: So as I said, my sister had a deadly disease, so my mom took care of her and my brother and I. She did, of course, the housework, etc. There was a period of time when I was younger that my mom's mom also lived with us and she had Parkinson's disease, so my mom was taking care of her mother and my sister at the same time.
+Karen: So, as I said, my sister had a deadly disease, so my mom took care of her and my brother and I. She did, of course, the housework, etc. There was a period of time when I was younger that my mom's mom also lived with us and she had Parkinson's disease, so my mom was taking care of her mother and my sister at the same time.

 My dad would go to work.
 On the weekends, then he had, I'll call it more the outdoor chores, fixing things on the car, fixing things on the house.
 They had a nice friend group where if somebody was talented at one thing, then they would all go and work on that person's house for whatever that item was.
 Then if something else needed work done on somebody else's house and they had a talent, that helped them to be able to save money not to hire people out and they helped each other with things they needed done.

 Alexis: Then as parents, what were their roles to each of you as parental figures?

-Karen: I would say probably what was a typical 70s family.
+Karen: I would say probably what was a typical seventies family.
 My mom was home with us all day when we didn't go to school.
 Then when we were old enough to go to school, obviously we went to school all day.
-So I don't really know, she was there with my sister.
+So, I don't really know, she was there with my sister.
 My sister did have a teacher from the school system that would come in several days a week and teach my sister.

 My dad, of course, was gone all day to work, but then he would come home.
 My mom would make dinner.
 I'm sure there was homework.
 I don't really remember a lot of that, but I'm sure there was some homework that needed to be done, etc. Bath time and going to bed during the work week.
 During the weekends, we just played outside a lot.

 (5:31 - 6:05)
 Karen: I guess to our own devices, to a degree, there being living in the forest, there was lots of places to explore and be at.
 There weren't kids that really lived around us.
 We didn't have like what some kids grew up where they play with friends.

-We didn't really have that and we lived far away from where we went to school.
+We didn't really have that, and we lived far away from where we went to school.
 My parents didn't drive us to somebody's house to play.
 If something like that was done, it was usually like a special occasion like it was somebody's birthday, but those weren't everyday occurrences.

 (6:06 - 6:50)
 Alexis: Were you close with your parents?

 Karen: I don't know.
-I mean, I guess so.
+I mean; I guess so.
 I mean, I don't remember doing family game time or anything like that.

 That wasn't really the way things were back then.
 We had TV, but being where we lived, most of the time you could see TV would be what I call the winter months when the leaves were off the trees.
 Therefore, sometimes you could get a station from Pittsburgh or from the closest town we lived to, Johnstown, but the TV wasn't even what I'd say was a reliable thing to do because you didn't get TV all year.

 (6:50 - 13:53)
-ALexis: And then earlier you mentioned Pap [Tom] lost his job sometimes due to layoffs, financial layoffs or other strikes.
+Alexis: And then earlier you mentioned Pap [Tom] lost his job sometimes due to layoffs, financial layoffs, or other strikes.
 Do you remember any of them in particular?

 Karen: I guess I just sort of remember more where he would have been around the house.
 Of course, during the day he would take on more house projects, things on his to-do list to do.

 Now, of course, you can't do some jobs if you have to put a lot of money in residing the house or something like that, but he always seemed to have jobs to do, or my grandfather didn't live very far away.
-Sometimes he would help him do things and vice versa, back and forth.
+Sometimes he would help him do things and vice versa, back, and forth.
 So that's sort of, I guess, my recollection of life being different.

 The only thing I remember at one point in time, and I don't know if it happened more than once, was we must have made so little money that we did get.
 It was either free or reduced lunches.
 It used to be in school, like when they took the head count in the morning, you paid for lunch, or they gave you like a little, it was probably like two inches by two inches, the mimeograph, the white with the purple that used to like smell really cool after it came off the mimeograph machine.

 You were handed one of those.
-So I know at one point we got free or reduced lunches, but that's that.
+So, I know at one point we got free or reduced lunches, but that's that.
 I mean, we were never wealthy.
 We didn't have a lot, so it's not like there was a huge decrease in what we had.

-The one thing I do remember, we had these little sneakers and they would kind of be like the canvas keds now, but they weren't keds, and we called them bobos.
+The one thing I do remember, we had these little sneakers, and they would kind of be like the canvas Keds now, but they weren't Keds, and we called them Bobos.
 And I do remember when, at some point when my bobos, the insoles wore out, my dad traced my foot like on a piece of cardboard or a thicker, you know, bendable, not paper, but something thicker than paper, and he traced my foot and he cut it out and he slid it in my bobos because there wasn't money to buy new shoes.
 So that was how I kept using my bobos.

-Alexis: And so getting free and reduced lunch at school was public, like people, other people would know?
+Alexis: And so, getting free and reduced lunch at school was public, like people, other people would know?

 Karen: Yes, it was done at the front of class, yeah.
 Just like they handed out at that point in time, whether you got fluoride pills or not, that was the same way.
 It was all done at the front of class, like at the beginning of the day.